bodrick/awesome/TOPICS.md

 *   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.
 *   [editorconfig-checker/editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) - A tool to verify that your files are in harmony with your .editorconfig

+## sarif-report

+*   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.

 ## terraform